satiaarpit/Roomies/README.md

 This is a mobile app that helps you to keep a track of expenses among room mates, generates a share sheet, so that you can settle amounts at the end!
 ##Features :
 1) Add new bill.
 For adding new bill you need to fil in
-	a) Bill date
+	a) Bill date.
-	b) Bill amount
+	b) Bill amount.
-	c) Shop name or description
+	c) Shop name or description.
-	d) Paid by : Select the peron who paid it
+	d) Paid by : Select the peron who paid it.
-	e) Shared by : The amount will be shared among
+	e) Shared by : Whom the amount will be shared among.
-2) Edit bills
+2) Edit bills.
-3) View bills
+3) View bills.
-4) View each persons contributon
+4) View each persons contributon.
-5) See each persons expense
+5) See each persons expense.
 6) Settle amounts : This feature will provide a way for distributing amount.
 Once you settle amounts, it will automatically delete all the bills from your list.

 ## Screenshots :
 ![alt text](https://github.com/satiaarpit/Roomies/blob/master/Roomies.jpg)